 CBO Capacity Building

-Our passion grants improve our county in a number of ways, through supporting programming in a broad range of focus areas including: healthcare, the environment, restoring historical structures, human rights/inclusion, the arts, preschool child development, and projects in Eastern Lancaster County.
-The application deadline was May 17.
+Our passion grants improve our county in a number of ways, through supporting programming in a broad range of focus areas including: human services, the environment, restoring historical structures, human rights/inclusion, the arts, preschool child development, projects in Eastern Lancaster County, and clean water through the new Clean Water Fund.

-Previously known as Field of Interest grants, Passion Grants improve our county in a number of ways, through supporting programming in a broad range of focus areas including: healthcare, the environment, human rights/inclusion, the arts, preschool child development, and projects in Eastern Lancaster County.
+Previously known as Field of Interest grants, Passion Grants improve our county in a number of ways, through supporting programming in a broad range of focus areas including: human services, the environment, restoring historical structures, clean water, human rights/inclusion, the arts, preschool child development, and projects in Eastern Lancaster County.

 Our scholarships connect generous donors with enterprising students.
 We offer both general scholarships and school-specific scholarships.